NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/breed.md

 `breed` is also special in that it creates other related commands that can be used later on in your code.
-For example, if you create a **dogs** breed, you can use primitives such as `create-dogs`, `dogs-here`, `hatch-dogs`, `sprout-dogs` and so on.
+For example, if we create a **dogs** breed, we can use primitives such as `create-dogs`, `dogs-here`, `hatch-dogs`, `sprout-dogs` and so on.

-You can create as many breeds as you wish in your model.
-You can also use the `link-breed` primitive to create different groups of links.
+We can create as many breeds as you wish in your model.
+We can also use the `link-breed` primitive to create different groups of links.

 In the example model example below, we use `breed` to create two types of turtles with very different behavior: trees and lumberjacks.
 Trees just sit there, while lumberjacks wander around and cut down the trees if they happen upon a patch with a tree.
 While it wouldn't be too difficult to create a version of this model without `breed` using custom turtle properties defined with the `turtles-own` primitive, `breed` allows us to easily differentiate between different types of turtles.
-Usign breeds also makes it easier to read the code.
+Using breeds also makes it easier to read the code.